makersacademy/bowling-challenge/README.md

 - Started to write and pass tests for the basic game, i.e. with no strikes or spares.
 Created Frame and Game objects with their own properties.
 - Wrote a basic HTML interface so I could input the scores and see the results appear (felt that this would help with understanding what was happening / de-bugging later on)
 - Didn't integrate the interface, but instead carried on with the logic, getting basic strike and spare bonuses to calculate correctly.
+- Somewhat integrated the interface (for non-strikes/spares), but then decided to carry on with the logic
+- Managed to get sequential strikes to work, but not random strikes and spares after each other
+- Did not complete final frame

 User stories:
 -----